 An s-expression, also known as a sexpr or sexp, is a way to represent a nested list of data.
 It stands for "symbolic expression," and it is commonly encountered in the Lisp programming language and variants of Lisp such as Scheme, Racket, and Clojure.
-These programming languages use s-expressions to represent the computer program, as well as the program's data.
+These programming languages use s-expressions to represent the computer program, and the program's data.

-For example, the simple mathematical expression "five times the sum of seven and three" can be written as an s-expression with prefix notation.
+For example, the simple mathematical expression "five times the sum of seven and three" can be written as a s-expression with prefix notation.
 In Lisp, the s-expression might look like the example below.

 (* 5 (+ 7 3))